 This website has been established to provide general information related to the preliminarily approved of the proposed Settlement of the action Jessop v.
 Larsen, et al., Civil No. 2:14-cv-00916, and the resulting Settlement Fund.
 The capitalized terms used on this website, and not otherwise defined, shall have the same meanings ascribed to them in the Class Action Settlement Agreement dated November 11, 2016 (the "Settlement Agreement"), which can be found and downloaded by clicking on the Case Documents tab above.

 UPDATE: At the request of the Independent Fiduciary, last summer Class Counsel sought and received additional information for loss calculations from Principal, the ESOP's former record-keeper.
-The Independent Fiduciary and Settlement Administrator reviewed the additional information, made a determination of how the new information related to that previously provided and developed a methodology for loss calculation believed to be fair for all Class Members.
-We are in the process of finalizing all the necessary details for the calculations and the notice and distribution process.
+The Independent Fiduciary and Settlement Administrator reviewed the additional information, made a determination of how the new information related to that previously provided and developed a methodology for allocation it determined to be fair for all Class Members.

-If you would like to confirm your status as a member of the Class, you can contact the Settlement Administrator with your full name, mailing address, and the last four digits of the Social Security Number at info@MonaVieESOPSettlement.com.
+If you would like to confirm your status as a member of the Class and the address to which the notice packet was mailed, you can contact the Settlement Administrator with your full name, mailing address, and the last four digits of your Social Security Number at info@MonaVieESOPSettlement.com.

 CASE BACKGROUND: This is a certified class action pending before the Honorable Bruce S. Jenkins in the United States District Court for the District of Utah Central Division.
 The Court appointed Bailey & Glasser LLP and Magleby & Greenwood, P.C. as Class Counsel.